 File size refers to the amount of data that is used to store the audio or video information in a file.
 The higher this number, the more action can be packed into each second of playback without sacrificing quality.
 However, it also takes up more storage space on whatever device you are using to view the video.

 The bit rate is the amount of data per second that moves through your internet connection when you stream video.
 This number corresponds to the quality of your video, so you'll want it to be as high as possible without affecting upload speeds or causing playback issues on your end.
 It varies depending on what device someone is using to watch the video.
+You can also use this streaming bandwidth calculator to calculate how much bandwidth you need for the resolution and bitrate of your streaming video.

 Mobile viewers and aspect ratio